Monday, February 10, 2025

 This episode featured Terri Huerta, the Director of Development and Communications at Mission San Gabriel and the vine growing on the property known as the Mother Vine or Trinity Vine.
 From photographic evidence it was deduced to have been in existence as far back as 1765.1

+In the 1830s the vineyard at Mission San Gabriel had expanded to more than 170 acres producing as much as 50,000 gallons of wine per year!
 As Pierce's disease and Prohibition took its toll on grapevines, they fell into neglect with the exception of this Mother Vine that survived due to it's proximity to an underground aquifer.

 In 2020, Huerta reached out to three Los Angeles winemakers Jasper Dickson and Amy Luftig from Angeleno Wine Company, Mark Blatty from Byron Blatty Wines and Patrick Kelley of Cavaletti Vineyard to see if they could propagate the vine.
-The winemakers noticed the grapes growing on the old vine and came up with the idea to
+The winemakers noticed the grapes growing on the old vine and came up with the idea to make wine from one of the oldest grapevines planted in California.2

 Harvest day came on November 3, 2024.
 Volunteers with BYOL (Bring Your Own Ladders), reached up to the grapes growing on a pergola.
 3